Entry requirements (Home)

-To join this PGDE, you should have a first degree (or recognised equivalent) in a Physics-related discipline normally with significant content in your chosen subject area.
-The degree classification should be at third class Honours or above.
-Previous successful applicants include those with an 'A' level in Physics who have studied engineering, surveying or a science-related subject.
+To join this PGDE, you should have a first degree (or recognised equivalent) in a Physics related discipline normally with significant content in your chosen subject area The degree classification should be at third class Honours or above.
+Previous successful applicants include those with an “A” level in Physics or Mathematics who have studied engineering, surveying or a science-related subject.

-Don't hold back from applying for teacher training in Physics because of your subject knowledge.
-You may still be able to train to teach Physics (and be eligible for the Bursaries it attracts) by building up or refreshing your existing knowledge with a subject knowledge enhancement (SKE) programme.
-So, if you want to teach Physics, but have an insufficient level of the subject in your degree to access the course, then a fully funded subject knowledge enhancement course in Physics could help prepare you to train to teach the subject effectively.
+Don't hold back from applying for teacher training in Physics with Mathematics because of your subject knowledge.
+You may still be able to train to teach Physics with Mathematics (and be eligible for the bursaries it attracts) by building up or refreshing your existing knowledge with a subject knowledge enhancement (SKE) programme.
+So if you want to teach Physics with Mathematics, but have an insufficient level of the subject in your degree to access the course, then a fully funded subject knowledge enhancement course in Physics or Mathematics could help prepare you to train to teach the subject effectively.
 Further details can be obtained here.

 Months of entry